by Wayne Spivak, Branch Chief -Training Department - USCG

 into navigation, may be interested in our Boating Skills and

-Seamanship Course.
+Seamanship course.
 This course tries to answer the question of which

 boat is best for you and what equipment you need (in addition to